GoogleCloudPlatform/compute-cassandra-python/README.md

   ```
 ## Debugging / Troubleshooting

+The first thing you can try is to edit `tools/common.py` and change the
+VERBOSE value to `True`.
+When you re-run a script with that enabled, you
+will see all of the standard output and error messages from `gcutil`.

 In order to understand what's going on with a cluster deployment with these
-scripts, you will likely need to SSH into a node and monitor log files.
+scripts, you will likely need to either use the web console and check the
+instance's serial output or SSH into the instance and monitor log files.
 In
 addition to standard log files, two that you should observe are:

 * `/var/log/startupscript.log` - Log for metadata startup-script